How to buy Boral (BLD) shares

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Boral's is 1.622.
 This would suggest that Boral's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

-Boral Limited manufactures and supplies building and construction materials in Australia, North America, Asia, and internationally.
-It offers asphalt, blocks, bricks, cement materials, concrete, pavers and retaining walls, plasterboards, quarry materials, roof tiles, fly ash, light building products and windows, and stones, as well as roofing and masonry, and timber products.
-In addition, it engages in the transport, landfill, and property activities.
-The company serves residential and non-residential construction, and the engineering and infrastructure markets.
-Boral Limited was founded in 1946 and is headquartered in North Sydney, Australia.
+Boral Limited manufactures and supplies building and construction materials in Australia and internationally.
+It offers asphalt, blocks, cement and lime, concrete, pavers and retaining walls, quarry materials, roof tiles, and timber products.
+In addition, it engages in the property business.
+The company serves residential and commercial construction, and roads and engineering markets.
+Boral Limited was incorporated in 1946 and is based in North Sydney, Australia.

 Frequently asked questions